mhines2/mhines2/README.md

 - 📫 How to reach me: **mhines2@nd.edu**

-- ⚡ Fun fact **I’m a fitness enthusiast, passionate about strength training and powerlifting 🏋️‍♂️💪.
+- ⚡ Fun fact: **I’m a fitness enthusiast, passionate about strength training and powerlifting 🏋️‍♂️💪.
 I’m always striving to hit new personal records in the gym!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">